Please Check this Page Regularly

 If you speak to a clinician on the phone and you are prescribed medication, we will send the prescription to a local pharmacy.

 The Dispensary is open as usual.
-As a temporary measure, patients don’t have to come into the surgery – they can collect their medication via a hatch at the front of the building (see signs outside).
+Medication can now be collected via a hatch at the front of the building (see signs outside).

 Attending the Surgery

-All patient over the age of 18 are asked to attend the surgery alone wherever possible.
+All patients over the age of 18 are asked to attend the surgery alone wherever possible.

-If you cough or sneeze, please do so into a tissue and dispose of it immediately, or into your bend elbow.
+If you cough or sneeze, please do so into a tissue and dispose of it immediately, or into the bend of your elbow.

 Out of Hours